-The transaction contemplated by the Option Agreement is subject to ICU obtaining the requisite shareholder or TSXV approval.
+The transaction contemplated by the Option Agreement is subject to ICU obtaining the requisite shareholder or TSXV approval, expected in the second quarter of 2021.

 Financings

 Private Placement

 On August 10, 2020, the Company completed a non-brokered private placement for gross proceeds of \$4 million (the "Private Placement").
 Pursuant to the terms of the Private Placement, the Company issued 5,882,352 common shares at a price of \$0.68 per share (the "Private Placement Price"), of which NexGen subscribed for 4,411,764 common shares.